maxchampoux/Ibanfirst/CompanyCreation.md

 POST /companies/
 ```

-#### 2. Submit your project ####
+#### 2. Ask for an IBAN ####

 ```
-PUT /companies/-{id}/confirm
+PUT /companies/-{id}/iban
 ```

-Until your project is not complete, the following service will return errors mentionning the missings information.
-When your project is complete, this service will return an IBAN for the deposit of the "Capital Social" of your future company.
+This service will return an IBAN for the deposit of the "Capital Social" of your future company.

 #### 3. Ask for a certificate of deposit ####

 ```
-PUT /companies/-{id}/certificateDeposit
+PUT /companies/-{id}/projectComplete
 ```

 Until your project is not complete, the following service will return errors mentionning the missings information.
-When your project is complete, the analysis of you project and the generation of the certificate can take up to 48 hours.
+When your project is complete, the analysis of your project and the generation of the certificate can take up to 48 hours.
 In case you have implemented a webhook, you will be notified as soon as this certificate is available.
-In other cases, you may call our document APi to retrieve the document.
+In other cases, you may call our API to get the status and retrieve the document when available.

 #### 4. Upload your Kbis ####